Senior Lecturer, Institute for Politics and Strategy

-Molly Dunigan is a Senior Political Scientist at the RAND Corporation, and a lecturer in Carnegie Mellon University's Institute for Politics and Strategy.
-Her research interests focus on military privatization, outsourcing, operational contract support, strategic competition, civil-military relations, civilian deployment, counterinsurgency, and maritime security.
+Molly Dunigan is a Senior Political Scientist at the RAND Corporation and a Senior Lecturer in Carnegie Mellon University's Institute for Politics and Strategy.
+In addition to her research and teaching roles, Dunigan is currently acting as the Associate Director of the International Security and Defense Policy Center of the National Security Research Division at RAND, where she and her team manage a research portfolio of over $20 million funded by a wide range of US government, foundation, and international clients.
+Her research interests focus on strategic competition, military privatization, outsourcing, operational contract support, civil-military relations, civilian deployment, counterinsurgency, and maritime security.
 She is the recipient of numerous awards, including a US Institute of Peace Jennings Randolph Peace Fellowship, a US State Department Foreign Language Areas Studies Fellowship, and an International Studies Association Catalytic Research Grant.

 Prominent among Dunigan's published work are Victory for Hire: Private Security Companies' Impact on Military Effectiveness (Stanford University Press, 2011), The Markets for Force: Privatization of Security Across World Regions (University of Pennsylvania Press, 2015), and a number of RAND reports on various personnel and strategy-related issues.
 An internationally recognized expert on private security contracting, Dunigan's work on this topic has been cited in USA Today, Time Magazine,Washington Post, US News & World Report, Forbes, and National Public Radio.